Change of circumstances

 We'll contact you if we need more evidence or information and explain what you'll need to provide.

-If you are unable to scan and attach evidence to the change of circumstance form linked above, you can also:
+If you are unable to scan and attach evidence to the change of circumstance form linked above then attach it to an email to firstname.lastname@example.org.

 What happens next?

-We'll write to you within 21 days of receiving confirmation of your chance of circumstance and any other evidence we need.
+We'll write to you within 21 days of receiving confirmation of your change of circumstance and any other evidence we need.
 We'll tell you:

 - how much benefit you'll get